 Model-based development of embedded systems

-AutoFOCUS3 is a model-based tool and research platform for safety-critical embedded systems.
-It builds on a generic Eclipse-based tooling framework, is open source (Apache 2.0 license), and is released biannually for the Windows, Linux, and macOS 64-bit platforms.
+AutoFOCUS3 (AF3) is a model-based tool and research platform for safety-critical embedded systems.
+It builds on a generic Eclipse-based tooling framework, is open source (Apache 2.0 license), and is released biannually for the Windows and Linux 64-bit platforms.